lwpyr/CSP-pedestrian-detection-in-pytorch/README.md

 ## Todo

-the code only support 1 GPU training, you can use nn.DataPareller to modify the code for multi-GPUs training.
+the code only support 1 GPU training, you can use nn.DataParaller to modify the code for multi-GPUs training.